Understanding Small Improvements

 Create or copy cycles to easily fire up a new round of feedback – when you start them, how long they run for, and how often, is up to you!

 The 1:1 Meetings & Praise features don’t have cycles, they are either on or off.
 Don’t worry if you don’t fully understand cycles yet, they make more sense in practice.
 Keep reading and get started with your trial, you’ll to get the hang of them!

 Feedback in Small Improvements is powered by five modules and a wide-range of admin options, all controlled by you.
 Use the features you want and combine them as you see fit to keep your employees engaged and encourage a culture of continuous feedback.

-Since Small Improvements is a self-service tool, it’s important that you understand our main features and how to use them.
+Small Improvements is a self-service tool, so it’s important that you understand our main features and how to use them.
 You’re in control of configuring your account; everything from the questions to the color scheme.